hancocha/Rstudio/README.md

   Midterm Exam
   - Detailed midterm exam with snapshots of code from my notebooks
   - Recieved a 95% on the exam, the highest in the class

+My final paper about punishment and detterence in associated with drunk driving paper review